×

 When we asked expats and global nomads about the quality of medical care in Bahamas, they replied:

 "The medical services in the Bahamas are generally of a high standard.
 The country has a number of well-equipped hospitals and clinics, staffed by experienced and qualified medical professionals.
 The country also has a number of private medical facilities, offering a range of services from general practice to specialist care.
 The Bahamas also has a number of pharmacies, providing access to a wide range of medications.
-In addition, the country has a number of medical insurance providers, offering coverage for medical expenses," remarked one expat in Bahamas.
+In addition, the country has a number of medical insurance providers, offering coverage for medical expenses," wrote one expat living in Bahamas.

 About the Author